eddiejibson/limitrr/README.md

 app.listen(3000, () => console.log(`Limitrr example app listening on port 3000!`))
 ```

+## Headers

+The limitrr.limit() middleware function will return headers to the user.
+They are defined as followed:

+- `X-RateLimit-Limit`: What is the maximum amount of requests a user can make to this route before they are rate limited.
+- `X-RateLimit-Remaining`: How many requests does the user have remaining before they are rate limited.
+- `X-RateLimit-Reset`: How much time does the user have (in seconds) before their current count of requests are reset.
+- `X-RateLimit-Limit-Actions`: What is the maximum amount of completed actions (e.g user registration) a user can complete via this route before they are rate limited.
+- `X-RateLimit-Remaining-Actions`: How many completed actions can the user make before they are rate limited.
+- `X-RateLimit-Reset-Actions`: How much time does the user have (in seconds) before their current count of completed actions are reset.

 ## Get the value of a certain key

 ### limitrr.get()